LET’S UNITE TO CLOSE THE JUSTICE GAP ONCE AND FOR ALL

 Founder & Executive Director, Beyond Legal Aid

-Partner, Alexander Dubose & Jefferson; Former Chief Justice, Supreme Court of Texas
+Partner, Alexander Dubose & Jefferson, LLP; Former Chief Justice, Supreme Court of Texas

 Maha Jweied